Buy this diet program and gift your loved one the same program for FREE! To know more WhatsApp: +919820455544 / +917021960648

 RELATED RECIPES

-Red bell pepper has the highest amount of vitamin C. It contains phytochemicals and carotenoids, particularly beta-carotene and also has antioxidant and anti-inflammatory properties.
-It not only adds color but also a good flavour to the dip.
+Red lentils are a good source of protein.
+Turmeric powder in this hummus gives flour to the hummus.
 Hummus is a healthy dip/spread which is widely used as sandwich spreads or as a dip for nachos, chips, vegetable sticks.